CodyNicholson/Backend_Development_Notes/Complexity_Theory/complexityClasses.md

 -

-###NP-Complete Complexity Class
+### NP-Complete Complexity Class

 The hardest problems in **NP**

-We can transform an NP-Complete problem into an **NP** problem in polinomial time - "Karp Reduction"
+We can transform an NP-Complete problem into an **NP** problem in polynomial time - "Karp Reduction"

 Important in Computer Science: if we manage to find a polynomial algorithm for an NP-Complete problem, it means P = NP